levinas/SDF-estimates/estimates.md

    - [x] Fraction of proteins on a contig with > x orfs (2, ..., n)
          [see distribution below](https://github.com/levinas/SDF-estimates/blob/master/estimates.md#31-fraction-of-proteins-on-a-contig-with--x-orfs-2--n)

-   - [ ] Fraction estimated to be novel operons (all novel orfs)
+   - [x] Fraction estimated to be novel operons (all novel orfs)
+         29% proteins are in novel operons
+		 (considering only contigs with at least 3 proteins)

-   - [ ] Fraction estimated to linked to known pathways
+   - [x] Fraction estimated to linked to known pathways
+         54% proteins are linked to a non-hypotheticals within 3 protein distance
+		 (considering only contigs with at least 3 proteins)

 4. Rates of discovery
    - [x] Rate of novel proteins per megabase of assembled contigs (MoAC)
          300 / MoAC

-   - [ ] Rate of novel operons per MoAC
+   - [x] Rate of novel operons per MoAC
+         5 / MoAC

-   - [ ] Expansion rate of known protein family members per MoAC
+   - [x] Expansion rate of known protein family members per MoAC 60 / MoAC

    - [x] Global estimate of novel proteins
          ~300 million